 4.2.
-Importance of flood plume pathways and distance from the Mary River on flooding impacts the mouth of the source river.
+Importance of flood plume pathways and distance from the Mary River on flooding impacts

+Intuitively, it would be expected that the impacts of flood waters on corals would dissipate the further a reef is located from the mouth of the source river.
 Butler et al. (2013) originally detected no such effect instead finding that distance from the mainland was significant, which was consistent with the nearshore path of the flood plume added onto terrestrial runoff from the adjacent land.
 In 2013, however, we found that the reef most distant from the Mary River, Burkitt's Reef, was probably impacted by southern extension of the record breaking 2013 flood plumes from the Burnett River, 10 km to the north of Burkitt's Reef.
 While it is considered likely from anecdotal evidence that southward extension also occurred in 2011, re-analysis of the 2011 data found no changes to the 2010 versus 2011 models.
-However, our new analysis of the overall repeated effects of flooding reveals that proximity to mainland does not significantly affect mortality, whereas proximity to nearest river does.
-The combined significance of both distance from shore and distance from the rivers would be expected given that the flood plumes emanate from river mouths, but are then variably pushed towards the mainland by circulation,
+However, our new analvsis of the overall repeated effects of flooding reveals that proximity to mainland does not significantly affect mortality, whereas proximity to nearest river does.
+The combined significance of both distance from shore and distance from the rivers would be expected given that the flood plumes emanate from river mouths. but are then variably pushed towards the mainland by circulation.